560,000 MEN COMMIT SUICIDE EVERY YEAR.

 Discussion around men’s mental health is currently the best it’s ever been-

 and it’s thanks to organizations, people, and schools spreading awareness about masculinity and how it can affect men’s mental health.
 It’s starting to get treated as the serious issue it is, and mental health is a topic present in discussion in schools, in workplaces, and online across the world.
-All the same, however, it’s not being done correctly.
+All the same, however, we do not believe that it’s being done as well as it could be.

 However, Awareness doesn’t suffice.

-Mental health is currently being treated as an item on a long to-do list: something to do, talk about, tick off the list, and forget about.
-After all, that is indeed what spreading awareness about men’s mental health issues was meant to do: to encourage people to spread the word, to even more people.
-While this is a huge improvement over no relevant discussion at all, this system means that almost everyone’s trying to spread awareness about it - but almost nobody is actually taking action.
-This is the problem we’re trying to solve.
+Mental health in many places is still currently being treated as an item on a long to-do list: something to do, talk about, tick off the list, and forget about.
+After all, that is indeed what spreading awareness about men’s mental health issues was meant to do: to encourage people to spread the word to even more people.
+While this is a huge improvement over no relevant discussion at all, this system means that even as more people get involved, their impact is still not as high as it could be.

 WE ARE WORKING